Guide to Wine Tasting in Petaluma

 The land of butter and eggs hosts a basketful of fine restaurants.

-Petaluma’s Central Market is a spacious farm-to-table favorite.
-New to town, Crocodile pairs French-inspired cuisine with French and Sonoma County wines.
-Skipping the drive on Highway 1?
+Petaluma's Central Market is a spacious farm-to-table favorite.
+Skipping the drive to the coast on Highway 1?
 Get local oysters at The Shuckery.

-For more options, check our listings of all Petaluma restaurants.
+For more options, read Where to Eat: Restaurants in Petaluma and check our listings of all Sonoma County Restaurants.

 Lodging in Petaluma

 Baby grand piano and all, Hotel Petaluma evokes the grand days of travel and is a stylish way to stay in Petaluma.
-On the banks of the river, Sheraton Sonoma County Petaluma offers views to the adjacent marina and easy access to walking and birding trails in nearby Shollenberger Park.
+On the banks of the river, Sheraton Sonoma Wine Country offers views to the adjacent marina and easy access to walking and birding trails in nearby Shollenberger Park.
 And French-inspired Metro Hotel and Café has an eclectic assortment of rooms, cottages and Airstream trailers.
-For more possibilities, check our listings of all Hotels, Motels & Lodges in Petaluma.
+For more possibilities, check our listings of Petaluma Hotels and Lodging.